-Data for value added of manufacture of coke and refined petroleum products [ISIC 19] are not available for the years 2004-2009.
+Data for value added of manufacture of coke and refined petroleum products [ISIC 19] are not available for the years 2004-2009 and 2021.

-Data for energy consumption of the services sector by end use are not available.
+Data for energy consumption of the services sector by end-uses are not available.

 Data for energy consumption by service category are available over the period 2017-2020.